regulaforensics/RegulaDocumentReader-Android/README.md

 # Regula Document Reader
-If you have any questinons, feel free to contact us at support@regulaforensics.com
+If you have any questions, feel free to contact us at support@regulaforensics.com

 <img src="DocumentReaderDemo.png" width="500">